Rees451/faces-fake-vs-real/fake_vs_real/README.md

 # Fake vs Real Face Detection
-This project is a part of the [Data Science Working Group](http://datascience.codeforsanfrancisco.org) at [Code for San Francisco](http://www.codeforsanfrancisco.org).
-Other DSWG projects can be found at the [main GitHub repo](https://github.com/sfbrigade/data-science-wg).

 #### -- Project Status: [Completed]

 ## Project Intro/Objective
 The purpose of this project was to develop a classifier to detect fake images of faces.
+A write up of the methodology used and key results can be found in [this blog post](edward-rees.com/blog)

 ### Methods Used
 * Machine Learning